 The concept of using breath samples to identify changes linked with health and disease is not new.
-For decades researchers have been investigating the gas composition of breath as well as the volatile organic compounds (VOCs) in exhaled air to tell us more about our biology and health.
+For decades researchers have been investigating the gas composition of breath as well as the volatile organic compounds (VOCs) in exhaled air to tell us more about our biology and health (Download our free ebook Breath Biopsy: The Complete Guidefor details).
 In the genomics era, new technologies and an increased emphasis on high-throughput biological analysis and metabolomics have helped to expand the breath research field and interest in breathomics has grown rapidly .

 Breath testing offers a straightforward, non-invasive way to monitor our biology, providing a potential tool for the early detection of diseases and optimisation of treatment through precision medicine.
 Here we look at some of the methodological, biological and analytical challenges that are important to consider when designing breath studies to produce valuable, high-quality results.

 Biomarkers for disease must be thoroughly validated before they can be used to diagnose illnesses and select treatments.
 This is essential for tests seeking regulatory approval from bodies like the FDA.
 To date, most studies in breath research have focused solely on biomarker discovery.
 As such, many breath biomarkers have been proposed for various diseases but few have been fully validated.
 Together, these studies demonstrate the wide-ranging potential of breath analysis but more studies now need to be designed directly with approval procedures and applications in mind.